 Folding tray tables serve their purpose and are easily stored behind the sofa.

 Counter Space Extension

 The RV kitchen never has enough counter space.
-You can cover the sinks with trendy wood spacers and cover the stove with a nice wooden burner top but you’ll find that you still need your sink and you still need your stove top.
-Here is a neat idea that is useful and will also give you much needed counter space by utilizing air space and not robbing your kitchen of the sink and stove top.
+You can cover the sinks with trendy wood spacers and cover the stove with a nice wood burner top, but you’ll find that you still need your sink and you still need your stovetop.